Dun-sin/HearItFresh/README.md

 </div>

 <h1 align="center">HearItFresh</h1>
-<h2 align="center">Explore fresh music inspired by the Spotify playlists you ❤️</h2>
+<h2 align="center">Discover new tracks with Hear It Fresh!
+This user-friendly web app generates personalized Spotify playlists based on your favourite artists or a Spotify playlist link.
+Explore fresh music.</h2>